Cakej7/LOTR_Timeline/README.md

-# Getting Started with Create React App

-A searchable timeline of The Lord of the Rings books, organized by chapter.
+# A searchable timeline of The Lord of the Rings books, organized by chapter.